-80 See Catherine Drinker Bowen, Miracle at Philadelphia: the Story of the Constitutional Convention, May to September, 1787 (1966).
+&lt;sup>84 See Catherine Drinker Bowen, Miracle at Philadelphia: the Story of the Constitutional Convention, May to September, 1787 (1966).

-$^{^{81}}$ Max Farrand, The Records of the Federal Convention of 1789 (1911).
+$^{85}$ Max Farrand, The Records of the Federal Convention of 1789 (1911).

-82 Alexander Hamilton, James Madison, and John Jay.
+&lt;sup>86 Alexander Hamilton, James Madison, and John Jay.

-$^{^{\}rm 83}$ THE FEDERALIST Nos.
+&lt;sup>87 THE FEDERALIST Nos.
 1-85 (Alexander Hamilton, James Madison, and John Jay).

-84 Jonathan Elliot, The Debates in the Several State Conventions on the Adoption of the Federal Constitution as Recommended by the General Convention in Philadelphia in 1787 (1861).
+&lt;sup>88 Jonathan Elliot, The Debates in the Several State Conventions on the Adoption of the Federal Constitution as Recommended by the General Convention in Philadelphia in 1787 (1861).

-A complicating factor about constitutions is that, because they are designed to be organic documents, they change over time through the amending process.
-If the constitutional issue being researched relates to one of the amendments, neither convention nor ratification documents will be of use to a researcher.
+will be of use to a researcher.
 Fortunately, though, the vast majority of constitutional amendments pass through a more rigorous version of the legislative process, and so their histories can be researched in similar methods to the legislative history of statutes, which we will cover in the next section.